Neil Kinnock: 1987 general election

-The Conservative campaign focused on lower taxes, a strong economy, and defence.
+The Conservative Party's campaign focused on lower taxes, a strong economy, and defence.
 The party noted that unemployment had fallen below 3 million for the first time since 1981, and that inflation was at 4% (its lowest level since the 1960s). [ell and Saatchi & Saatchi produced attack advertisements, including a poster showing a British soldier's arms raised in surrender with the caption "Labour's Policy On Arms" (a reference to Labour's policy of unilateral nuclear disarmament).
 The national newspapers largely backed the Conservative government, particularly The Sun, which published anti-Labour articles with headlines such as "Why I'm backing Kinnock, by Stalin".

 The election results on 11 June reflected Kinnock's strategic focus on maintaining Labour's position as the main opposition.
 Labour secured 30.8% of the vote compared to the SDP-Liberal Alliance's 22.6%, a gap of 8.2 points that ended the Alliance's challenge to Labour's status.
 The Conservatives won 376 seats to Labour's 229, giving Thatcher a third consecutive victory with a majority of 102 seats.
 Labour gained 20 seats whilst remaining in opposition.

 The election results revealed a geographically polarised Britain.
-The Conservatives dominated Southern England and gained additional seats from Labour in London, but performed poorly in Northern England, Scotland, and Wales, losing many seats they had won in previous elections.
+The Conservatives dominated Southern England and gained additional seats from Labour in London, but performed poorly in Northern England, Scotland, and Wales, losing many seats they had won at previous elections.
 Labour made significant gains in Scotland and Wales but lost ground in key Southern constituencies, highlighting the electoral mountain they still needed to climb.
 Kinnock himself increased his share of the vote in Islwyn by almost 12%, demonstrating his continued strong personal support in Wales.

 The election's significance for Labour lay in ending the SDP-Liberal Alliance as a threat to Labour's position.
 The Alliance's poor performance led to the merger of the SDP and Liberal parties into the Liberal Democrats in 1988, though this process involved the departure of David Owen and several other prominent SDP figures.
 Labour was now the undisputed main opposition party, setting up a binary choice against the Conservatives at future elections.